Hairballs in CatsLast updated: August 02, 2016

 There are certain factors that increase a cat's chances of vomiting hairballs.
 Long-haired cats, excessive groomers, and cats that groom other cats increase their difficulty with hairballs.

 Hairballs in Cats SymptomsSymptoms associated with hairballs may include retching, constipation, and loss of appetite.

 Hairball Prevention in CatsThe best way to prevent hairballs is to brush your cat's hair as often as possible.
 If you brush out your cat's loose hair, then he won't swallow it while he is grooming.

 Administering a preventive gel or soft chew that lubricates the ingested hair and aid its passage through the gastrointestinal tract is usually beneficial.
 Hairball Remedy removes and prevents hairballs by gently lubricating hairballs to pass through the intestinal tract.

-Using a fatty acid supplement will reduce your cat's shedding, which will help to prevent hairballs.
-Missing Link Ultimate Feline Formula or Omegaderm-3 are fatty acid supplements that will help improve the skin and hair coat quality and slow excessive shedding.
+Using a fatty acid supplement such as Omegaderm-3 will reduce your cat's shedding, which will help to prevent hairballs by improving the skin and hair coat quality and slowing excessive shedding.

 Most cats will vomit hairballs, but you can easily prevent this issue by brushing your cat regularly and giving your cat a hairball preventive and fatty acid supplement.

 If you need help, call us at 800.786.4751.